ArutyunyanA/Django-Blog/README.md

 ```bash
 pip install python-dotenv
 ```
-- Now all your personal data as APY_KEY, varibles like USER_NAME, HOST_NAME should be writting
+- Now all your personal data as APY_KEY, variables like USER_NAME, HOST_NAME should be writting
 - in .env file in the root directory of the catalog in your's application.
 - Later It will be looks like on example bellow:
 ```python3